ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 is only possible for Connections that were established enabling the Selection Property `Configure Per-Message Reliability`.
 When this is not the case, changing `msgReliable` will generate an error.

-Disabling this property indicates that the transport system may disable retransmissions or other reliability mechanisms for this particular Message, but such disabling is not guaranteed.
+Disabling this property indicates that the Transport Services system may disable retransmissions or other reliability mechanisms for this particular Message, but such disabling is not guaranteed.

 #### Message Capacity Profile Override {#send-profile}